See the Story Index for Wael Abdelgawad’s other stories.

 “Why, where is he?”

-“He is in Palm Springs.
+He hesitated.
+“He is… in Palm Springs.
 He has a job there.”

 That was good to hear.
 Maybe Tarek had straightened his life out.
 I considered.
 “I don’t see a crime here,” I said at length.
 “Angie moved away.
 She doesn’t have to tell you her whereabouts.
 You don’t have any rights over her.”

 “I understand,” Dr. Ehab replied calmly.
 “But she is a drug user.
 I only want to know that my granddaughter is safe.
-If you locate Anna and everything is fine, then alhamdulillah.
+If you locate Anna and everything is fine, then alhamdulillah, thanks to God.
 At least I will have peace of mind.”

 “And if everything is not fine?”

 I continued to question Dr. Ehab, but found myself growing frustrated.
 The man had nothing useful to tell me.
-He didn’t know how long Angie had been missing, but the last time he’d seen her was a week ago when she asked the Anwars to babysit Anna for a few hours.
+He didn’t know how long Angie had been missing, but the last time he’d seen her was two weeks ago when she asked the Anwars to babysit Anna for a few hours.
 He didn’t know Angie’s family, and didn’t know where she might have gone.

 He did not.